 - First verbal warning, name on the board and pupil aware of why.
-E.g. 'Name you are still talking over me, that is your first warning' or could be about the level of work they are producing. - Second warning, pupil moved seats. - Teacher speaks to pupil at the classroom door. - After the conversation with the teacher the pupil will be given one more chance, if their behaviour doesn't change the teacher should press the SIMS 'buzzer' to call a Progress Leader / SLT and the child may be removed from the lesson.
-If this occurs a 4 must be recorded on SIMS.
+E.g. 'Name you are still talking over me, that is your first warning' or could be about the level of work they are producing. - Second warning, pupil moved seats. - Teacher speaks to pupil at the classroom door. - After the conversation with the teacher the pupil will be given one more chance.
+If their behaviour doesn't change the teacher should press the 'Emergency Buzzer' on Class Charts to call a Progress Leader / SLT and the pupil may be removed from the lesson.
+If this occurs a 4 must be recorded on Class Charts.

-If a teacher issues a pupil with a 4 they must put a brief comment on SIMs by right clicking, this must then be followed up with a referral on SIMs to the Subject Leader, Form Tutor and relevant Progress Leader.
+If a teacher issues a pupil with a 4 they must put a brief comment on Class Charts.
+This will automatically notify the relevant Subject Leader, Form Tutor and relevant Progress Leader.

-Parental contact must be made if a pupil receives a 4 in a lesson and recorded on the SIMS Communication Log.
+Parental contact must be made if a pupil receives a 4 in a lesson and recorded on Class Charts.
+The parent will be expecting a follow up phone call home.
 This should be done by the class teacher after liaising with the relevant Progress Leader.

-When a member of staff issues a 4 they should work with their Subject Leader or if appropriate the Progress Leader to plan for addressing the behaviour, this could include:
+When a member of staff issues a 4 they should work with their Subject Leader or, if appropriate, the Progress Leader to plan for addressing the behaviour.
+This could include:

-- A departmental detention. - Arrangements made within the department for the pupil to work elsewhere for the next lesson.
+- A departmental detention.

+- Arrangements made within the department for the pupil to work elsewhere for the next lesson.

-- Restorative meeting between teacher and child.
+- Restorative meeting between teacher and pupil.

 - Departmental card.

 - Meeting with parents.